alicewu1/flask-with-db/README.md

 7. Within the patient-patients route, display the list of patients retrieve from the SQlite DB
 8. Deploy to Azure or GCP, insert in IP of machines in readme.md file in repo

+**GCP IP**: 35.194.3.120

 Errors encounter:
-1. [SOLVED]" sqlite3.OperationalError: no such table: patient_table".... (located in screenshots folder)
+1. [SOLVED] "sqlite3.OperationalError: no such table: patient_table"
 - Attempted to change .db path to absolute path, but did not resolve the issue
 - Encountered issue both on local machine and GCP
--To resolve the issue, I moved the patient.db from templates folder to main directory and including a / in patient.db in the app.py script
+- To resolve the issue, I moved the patient.db from templates folder to main directory and including a / in patient.db in the app.py script